deity-io/falcon-platform-docs/docs/platform/geoip/overview.md

 }
 ```

-## 2. Accessing GeoIP information in Falcon Client.
+## Accessing GeoIP information in Falcon Client.

 Geographic data is available to the entire client app via a context provider.
-This data comes from **step 1** and the middleware.

 The data provided contains: